AMY SILLMAN with Toby Kamps

 Rail: I find the zines incredibly inspirational.
 I know you say you’re a worker bee and spend a lot of time in the studio, but you seem like somebody who appreciates the value of having friends and playmates in other disciplines.
 I love the way you and the other contributors cite authors or diagram ideas that excite you.
 They seem like little primers on how to lead a fun, engaged life.

 Sillman: Yeah, and thank you so much for saying that.
 That’s how I want them to be.
 The philosophy poster that’s in the show was something I made instead of writing a paper at the end of a class.
 It summarizes key ideas for all the great philosophers in a sentence or two.
 I gave it to the professor, and I don’t think he liked it.
 It was too amusing.
 Years later, though, I met Adrian Piper who told me she had my philosophy poster and that I got everything right!
+And then I asked her if she’d teach me about philosophy, but she said no.

 Rail: I imagine funk dancing lessons were out of the question.